-Employees need to know that when they return to work they have a place to feed their babies or pump breastmilk.
-Active support from the worksite and management is essential for the employee's successful transition back to the workplace.
-Employers also benefit significantly from supporting breastfeeding employees through decreased employee turnover, and reduced absenteeism and healthcare costs.
+Employees who breastfeed receive important health advantages, including reduced risk for breast cancer, ovarian cancer and type 2 diabetes.
+Infants who are breastfed have reduced risk of many health conditions, including asthma, obesity, diabetes and gastrointestinal infections.
+Employees need to know that when they return to work they have a place to feed their babies or pump breast milk.
+Active support from the worksite and management is essential for an employee's successful transition back to the workplace.
+Employers also benefit significantly from supporting breastfeeding employees through decreased employee turnover, and reduced absenteeism and health care costs.